hgalstyan/api-with-node/README.md

  * Access Token
  * Access Token Secret

- A config.js file that will contain your application’s authentication code
+ Create a **config.js** file in root of your directory that will contain your application’s authentication code

  ```module.exports = {
   consumer_key:         '...',